 Among chicken wing connoisseurs, Byrne’s Tavern is often at the top of the list.
 The Port Richmond bar has been pressure cooking its famously tender wings since 1978.
 On Super Bowl Sunday, Byrne’s starts cooking before daylight and sells literally thousands of wings to go.

-Available at both Cheu Fishtown and Cheu Noodle Bar in Washington Square West, the black garlic wings are a must-try.
-They’re made tangy with a sauce consisting of a fermented bulb of garlic that’s pureed with soy sauce and cooked in brown sugar, and served with sesame, lime, and scallions or cilantro.
-At Nunu, from the same owners, hot wings come with tahini and pickles.
+The black garlic wings at Cheu Fishtown are tangy with a sauce consisting of a fermented bulb of garlic that’s pureed with soy sauce and cooked in brown sugar, and they’re served with sesame, lime, and scallions or cilantro.

-The buttermilk fried wings at chicken specialist Love & Honey in Northern Liberties are served with a choice of two house-made sauces, like brown sugar barbecue and honey hot sauce.
+The buttermilk fried wings at chicken specialist Love & Honey in Northern Liberties are served with one house-made sauce, like brown sugar barbecue, with the additional option to make them Nashville style, slathered in Nashville-style hot chili oil.

 The rotisserie wings at Dienner’s inside Reading Terminal Market are some of the best around by far.
 With parchment-like skin, they’re meaty, tender, and delicious.
 The Amish stall, open since 1980, also sells its wings smoked and fried.

-At McGillin’s, Philly’s oldest continuously operating tavern, the beer is always flowing and on Tuesday nights jumbo wings go for just 40 cents each.
+At McGillin’s, Philly’s oldest continuously operating tavern, the beer is always flowing, and on Tuesday nights from 5 to 8 p.m., 10 wings cost $8, with all the requisite sides.
 Choose from four wing varieties: crispy with blue cheese dressing, Old Bay, barbecue, or Thai, tossed in a sweet and spicy sauce.

 Walnut Street’s Moriarty’s has won awards for its huge wings.
 The Irish pub still serves its classic hot wings the way it did when it opened in 1974: coated in a tangy sauce and served with blue cheese dip, carrots, and celery.

-Washington Square West newcomer Crunchik’n serves Korean fusion dishes like bulgogi tacos, kimchi cheese fries, and big crunchy wings in a variety of sauces from sweet to spicy.
+Washington Square West’s Crunchik’n serves Korean fusion dishes like bulgogi tacos, kimchi cheese fries, and big crunchy wings in a variety of sauces from sweet to spicy.
 The fast-casual spot run by a father-daughter team is also known for its oven-baked wings, for anyone seeking a healthier option.

 SouthGate, the Rittenhouse gastropub with a Korean menu, is known for its “KFC,” which stands for Korean fried chicken.
 These wings are double-fried for crispiness and served with soy garlic or spicy gochujang sauce.

-Sophie’s Kitchen on Washington Avenue stuffs their Cambodian-style deboned wings with glass noodles, mushrooms, and more chicken.
+Sophie’s Kitchen on Washington Avenue serves Cambodian-style wings with a sweet chili sauce, lemongrass, and curry.
 This BYOB comes from the same family that ran South Philly’s popular but now closed Khmer Kitchen.

 The fried chicken at Federal Donuts has become a must-try Philadelphia treat and the local chain’s wings don’t disappoint.
 Each order includes five uncut wings and a choice of dry seasoning (buttermilk ranch, za’atar, and coconut curry) or glaze (chili garlic, honey ginger, or sweet soy garlic).
 Bonus: The wings are served with a freshly made honey-dipped donut.

 Like all the tasty meats at Mike’s BBQ in South Philly, the wings here are smoked.
-The full story: These juicy whole wings are marinated for 24 hours, dry rubbed and smoked for two hours, and then fried to order for crispness (with an optional Korean or spicy jerk sauce).
+The full story: These juicy whole wings are marinated for 24 hours, dry rubbed and smoked for two hours, and then fried to order for crispness.